mmig/libflac.js/README.md

 while the new `WebAssembly` format requires more recent/modern browsers, but is generally more efficient with regard to code size and execution time.

-> NOTE the `WebAssembly` variant does not create "binary-perfect" FLAC files
+> NOTE the `WebAssembly` variant does not create/encode "binary-perfect" FLAC files
      compared to the other library variants, or compared to the FLAC command-line tool.
-     That is, comparing the encoding results byte-by-byte with encoding results from the `asm.js` variants, or separately encoded data using the FLAC command-line tool, results are different for the `WebAssembly` variant.
+     More specifically, comparing the encoding results byte-by-byte with encoding results from the `asm.js` variants, or separately encoded data using the FLAC command-line tool, results are different for the `WebAssembly` variant.
      However, the reverse operation, decoding these "binary-different" FLAC files (using `WebAssembly`, or `asm.js` or the command-line tool) results